 Surfing is the main draw in Zambales.
 The 4-kilometer long coastline in Liw-Liwa offers a lot of space for newbie and surfers to get stoked.
 The beach near the shore is also popular with skimboarders.
 During your down time, you can also ask the staff to set up the slack line so that you can tightrope your way in between pine trees right outside the hostel.
 The line is designed to help users develop their balance which is critical when you surf and skim.
 Or you could just chill out, get a tan, take a nap, or play Pokemon all day by the beach!

 The Circle Hostel holds chill events where you can enjoy surfing sessions, yoga, poi, island hopping, bonfires and musical events.
 I had a really fun, relaxing weekend stay here for the Surf and Music Jam last December 2013.
 Aside from getting stoked at the beach, we got to try out beach sumo wrestling and enjoyed the concert by Indio I.

-All in all, The Circle Hostel is a great place to stay when you’re in Zambales (and La Union).
+All in all, The Circle Hostel is a great, budget-friendly artsy place for solo travelers, backpackers, surfers and groups of friends to stay when in Zambales (and La Union).
+You get all the basics you need at night (a bed or hammock) and can enjoy the rest of the day outdoors or socializing with other travelers.
 I heard there are plans to put up another Circle Hostel in another popular surf spot soon.
 It’s really great that there are now budget-friendly options like this for backpackers and budget travelers.